-Non-academic grievances concern administrative matters such as institutional practices, financial issues, resources, marketing, and physical access for students with disabilities to facilities and services.
+- Academic grievances concerning issues such as transfer of credit, student assessment, academic grades and other course-related matters. - Non-academic grievances concerning administrative matters such as institutional practices, financial issues, resources, marketing, and physical access for students with disabilities to facilities and services.
 The non-academic grievance procedures are available to current CHC students and to those seeking admission to CHC.